kaaryasthan/kaaryasthan/README.md

 [PostgreSQL] is used as the persistent data store.

 > Kaaryasthan (കാര്യസ്ഥൻ) is a [Malayalam] word with meaning "manager".

+## Key Features

+- All API end points except login & registraion requires authentication.
+(Note: This makes it not useful for open source projects with public issues.
+Only private projects can be hosted using Kaaryasthan)
+- Threaded discussions.
+Discussions can be added under items.
+  Comments can be added under each discussion.
+- Easy deployment.
+Entire application including front-end is available as a single binary.
+You also need to install PostgreSQL and NGINX.

 ## Development